 M_ID Format

-The M_ID is a 6-character alphanumeric code expressed as ASCII representation provided by the SA.
+The M_ID is a 6-character alphanumeric code expressed as ASCII text provided by the SA to the OEM.
 The SA will provide all licensed manufacturers with their own unique Manufacturer Key and Identifier (M_KEY and M_ID) combination.
 The manufacturer must safeguard this information.

 The SA will provide all licensed Data Servers with a full listing of all manufacturer codes as and when new manufacturers subscribe to the scheme.
 This information is used by the Data Server to determine which key (M_KEY) to use to decrypt the HW_ID in the User permit during the creation of Data Client Dataset Permits.